 Academic Appeals

-If you are currently going through the academic appeals process, we recommend that you take the following two steps:
+If you are considering an appeal or currently in the process of an academic appeal, we recommend that you consider the following:

-We encourage students to reach out to SRAC to have one of our knowledgeable executives walk you through the academic appeals process and review any relevant documentation before you file your appeal.
-SRAC will be able to advise you on the necessary steps that you need to take based on what faculty you belong to and what type of appeal you are considering.
-Based on each students’ specific circumstance, our team will be able to help you navigate the process and assist you in writing/structuring your appeal, helping to prepare you to sit in front of the appeals committee, and answer any question that you might have about the process.
+One of our knowledgeable executives or staff members will walk you through the academic appeals process and review any relevant documentation before you file your appeal.
+SRAC will be able to advise you on the necessary steps that you need to take based on the faculty you belong to and what type of appeal you are considering.
+Based on each students’ specific circumstance, our team can also assist you with writing and structuring your appeal, help you prepare to sit in front of the appeals committee, and answer any question that you might have about the process.

 We understand that this can be a confusing and overwhelming process and we want to help reduce any stress that you might be experiencing.
 We also understand the sensitive and private nature of these request and as a result all cases and inquiries will remain strictly confidential.